summerkoushal/netflix-clone/README.md

 # netflix-clone

-contains the html css and js code for netflix homepage.
+This file contains the html, css and javascript code for netflix loginpage.